ryanflorence/advanced-react-workshop/README.md

 $ yarn
 ```

-This will install all the dependencies for all of the exercises.
+This will install all the dependencies for all of the exercises, _it might take a while_.

 You can use npm but yarn's caching will make it a better experience.